 In April 1999, the Texas Third Court of Appeals set aside the conviction, ruling that Murray’s statement should have been suppressed.
 The court held that she should have been taken before a magistrate to get an explanation of her rights because she was in custody.
 The court also said the statement could have been the product of “fright and despair” because she was 11 years old and without a family member present.

 Murray was released from prison on April 21, 1999.
-The Travis County District Attorney’s office mulled whether to try the case for a third time for more than two years before dismissing the charges on August 13, 2001.
+At the request of her defense attorney, Dr. Joshua Perper, chief medical examiner of Broward County in Florida, re-examined the medical evidence and concluded that Jayla's injuries were inflicted before she came to Murray's home.
+Perper's report was submitted to the Travis County District Attorney’s office which mulled whether to try the case for a third time for more than two years before dismissing the charges on August 13, 2001.

 A civil suit seeking damages on Murray’s behalf was dismissed by a federal judge, a decision that was upheld by the Fifth Circuit U.S. Court of Appeals in June 2009.